Fans, foes and all five Star Trek captains in UK meet

 "She is definitely a fan now, she has been busy knitting a Star Trek jumper (sweater) to wear at the convention.
 She is having her photo taken with Scott Bakula."

-Around 17,000 tickets have been sold for the event so far, including 20 VIP packages costing almost 3,000 poundseach, according to organisers Media 10 and Showmasters.
+Around 17,000 tickets have been sold for the event so far, including 20 VIP packages costing almost 3,000 pounds ($4,800)each, according to organisers Media 10 and Showmasters.

 Some fans are travelling from as far away as Australia, Colombia and Vietnam to the convention, undeterred by the absence of Leonard Nimoy, the original Spock, from the convention, which coincides with the 25th anniversary of the "Star Trek: The Next Generation" series.

-Darragh said many fans were hoping that a strong showing in London could convince CBS (CBS.N), the owners of the TV franchise, to commit to more series in the future.
+Darragh said many fans were hoping that a strong showing in London could convince CBS, the owners of the TV franchise, to commit to more series in the future.

 "It has had an almost 50-year history and it's still going as strong as ever.
 I think they could be testing the water to see how much more Star Trek we want," she said.